Charles Sibley: Life and work

-By the early 1970s Sibley was pioneering DNA-DNA hybridisation studies, with the aim of discovering, once and for all, the true relationships between the modern orders of birds.
+By the early 1970s Sibley was pioneering DNA–DNA hybridization studies, with the aim of discovering, once and for all, the true relationships between the modern orders of birds.
 These were highly controversial to begin with, and regarded by colleagues as anything from snake-oil salesmanship on the one hand to Holy Writ on the other.
 With the passage of time and ever-improving laboratory methods, the balance of scientific opinion has shifted closer to the latter interpretation, though the picture is by no means clear-cut and simple.
 Some of Sibley's results – such as the close relationship of galliform birds and waterfowl and their distinctness from other neognaths – have been verified.
 Other results such as the inclusion of diverse groups into the Ciconiiformes have turned out to be very much in error.

 Sibley became estranged from his American co-workers for a time and corresponded with overseas colleagues extensively.
 But by the mid to late 1980s, Sibley's ongoing work had reversed the trend.
 His revised phylogeny of living birds in the light of DNA analysis, published in various forms in 1986–1993 was both controversial and highly influential.

 In 1986 he was elected a Member, National Academy of Sciences, U.S.A.
 In 1988 Sibley and Jon Ahlquist were awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences.
 He was elected President of the International Ornithological Congress in 1990.
-His landmark publications, Phylogeny and Classification of Birds (written with Ahlquist) and Distribution and Taxonomy of Birds of the World (with Burt Monroe) are among the most-cited of all ornithological works, the former setting out the influential Sibley-Ahlquist taxonomy.
+His landmark publications, Phylogeny and Classification of Birds (written with Ahlquist) and Distribution and Taxonomy of Birds of the World (with Burt Monroe) are among the most-cited of all ornithological works, the former setting out the influential Sibley–Ahlquist taxonomy.

-Acid tongue
+Personality

 During the 1970s, Sibley was a highly controversial figure in ornithological circles, for both professional and personal reasons.
 His friend Richard Schodde, writing Sibley's obituary in Emu, commented that he was: